activars/vagrant-docker-osx/README.md

 Read this boot2docker issue for details: [#4023](https://github.com/dotcloud/docker/issues/4023)

 This vagrantfile provides a simplier solution by using docker client with vagrant host.
 File sharing feature is provided by vargant.
-You have more control over your docker instance.
+You have more control over your docker daemon.

 ### With boot2docker